jacksonntag/data-science/library/challenge_analytic_report_and_research_proposal/content.md

 At this point you should be ready to start writing your _Report_.
 Decide what format to use, which three analytic questions you'll ask and answer, which research questions you'd like to ask and which data science techniques might be appropriate to answering them.
 If necessary, do independent research now about the field of data science, or discuss the topic with your mentor, to decide which potential techniques you could use.

-## Evaluation

 You are encouraged to make use of every resource at your disposal in putting together your _Report_.
 This extends to getting preliminary feedback on your work from your mentor or from other friends and family.
 However, you should be ready to explain every decision, conclusion, and visualization you make and all of the code you write.

+## Presenting your first capstone and evaluation

+Once you've completed your capstone materials, you'll need to schedule a time to present it to a Thinkful educator.
+This will be a one-on-one presentation with an educator who is not your mentor, who will listen to your presentation and then ask follow up questions.
+Ultimately, they'll provide you with written feedback on your capstone.

-When you're ready, you can submit your final _Report_ at the bottom of this page.
-Once submitted, be sure to [schedule a time to meet with someone](https://dashboard.thinkful.com) for a capstone review.
+Once you've completed this module, the following goal in your dashboard will prompt you to [schedule a time to meet with someone](https://dashboard.thinkful.com) for this presentation.

 To help you prepare for your capstone review, here are a few examples of the types of questions you'll be asked: